upzelo/upzelojs/README.md

 **NOTE:** `hash` and `type` are not parameters - in order to implement the "Complete Setup" with automated billing actions, refer to `window.upzelo.init()` configuration options below.

-## 2. Script in head and in page
+### Option 2.
+Script in head and in page

-Are you customising how UpzeloJs loads on your website or application?
-Implement a `window.upzelo.init()` function with configuration options.
+If you need to customise how UpzeloJs loads on your website, you can call the `window.upzelo.init()` function with configuration options.
+  This allows you to wait for your own code to run before setting the Upzelo config options.
+Not that the `appId` is still required on the `<script>` tag.

 ```html
 <script